YungCraig01/oxy_selfbot/README.md

 ### **How to set up a (self)bot**

-Open index.js in a text editor (sublime text, vsc, atom) and put a token in the bot.login('here put token') save file, and run it.
+Open index.js in a text editor (sublime text, vsc, atom) and put a token in the `bot.login('`here put token`')` save file, and run it.